thanhtaita/ScavengerHunt/README.md

 ## What does your application do?
 Present "Scavenger Hunt Adventure," a web application crafted to bring the excitement of scavenger hunts into the digital realm.
 Our mission is to offer users an immersive and interactive experience suitable for individuals, families, and groups of all sizes.
 In general, our web app serves as your premier destination for crafting and engaging in captivating scavenger hunts.

 ## What makes it different than a CRUD app?
-I.e., what functionality does it provide that is not just a user interface layer on top of a database of user information,and the ability to view / add to / change that information?
+I.e., what functionality does it provide that is not just a user interface layer on top of a database of user information, and the ability to view / add to / change that information?
 A scavenger hunt web application differs from a typical CRUD (Create, Read, Update, Delete) application in several ways, as it introduces specific gameplay and interaction elements that go beyond basic data management.
 It creates dynamic scavenger hunts with unique challenges and real-time interaction.
 Besides that, there are two different modes for administrators and players.
 Administrators can craft tasks and riddles, extending beyond typical data management.
 The game utilizes GPS for location-based challenges and tracks the players’ locations.
 It creates the whole user experience with gamification (time constraints, rules, grouping), storytelling, and multimedia content.

 ## What security and privacy concerns do you expect you (as developers) or your users to have with this application?